Introduction

 As noted in the synaptic transmission module, glutamate is an excitatory amino acid neurotransmitter.
-It is one for the most common signaling molecules used in synaptic transmission.
-This module discuses the types of receptors that the neurotransmitter glutamate binds to, and the effects that occur when such binding takes place.
+It is one of the most common signaling molecules used in synaptic transmission.
+This module discusses the types of receptors that the neurotransmitter glutamate binds to, and the effects that occur when such binding takes place.

 Glutamate is released by normal synaptic mechanisms described in the synaptic transmission module, and removed from the synaptic cleft by glutamate transporters on the presynaptic nerve terminal.